-A Scam Email with the Subject "Your resume was processed and approved - Congratulations" was received in one of Scamdex's honeypot email accounts on Mon, 24 Feb 2014 07:00:28 -0800 and has been classified as a Generic Scam.
-The sender was "Mark Wingate" <firstname.lastname@example.org>, although it may have been spoofed.
+You are viewing an Email identified as a Scam, It has the Subject "Your resume was processed and approved - Congratulations" and it was received in one of Scamdex's honeypot email accounts on Mon, 24 Feb 2014 07:00:28 -0800 and has been classified as a Generic Scam.
+The sender was "Mark Wingate" <firstname.lastname@example.org>, although that address was probably spoofed.
+It is recommended that you do not attempt to contact any persons or organizations referenced in this email, as you will expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 Which big companies are the best at hiring veterans?